refraction-ray/iastu-hpc2-manual/administrators/hardwares/README.md

 192.168.1.253 is not a static ip.
 It could be assigned to other ips if there is a DHCP server on the upstream of it.

+We currently has two of them, one is used for the main switch of the server room, and the other one is used within our cluster.

 * Huawei S1700-16G-AC

 ### Ethernet cable